Etherpod/Ship-Enhancements/README.md

 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
 - **Fix Ship Gravity**: Gets rid of that annoying bug where you're trying to land on the Sun Station and you can't move around in your ship because it's holding you against the wall.
 - **Always Allow Map Lock-on**: Lets you use the lock-on feature on the map while you're standing on a planet.
+- **Fix Ship Thrust Indicator**: Fixes a bug where the ship's thrust indicator turns off when you stop piloting the ship.

 ## Presets
 In case there are too many settings to deal with, there are some pre-made presets for you to use.
 The settings can still be meddled with after choosing one.